About Work Experience Contact

 Based on stakeholder feedback and internal LuminateOne audit notes, failures clustered across three themes.

-Original Automote interface before redesign
+Original Automote interface Before

-The original Automote interface.
+The original interface.
 Text truncated at edges, no visual hierarchy, actions requiring multiple navigations away and back.

 Navigation